 Added sugar is the refined sugar that is added to foods during processing.

 For example, the sugar found in candy, cookies and cakes are added to the recipes.
 These are obvious sweets and sources of added sugar.

 Other foods aren’t so obvious.
 Foods such as cereal, yogurt, spaghetti sauce, and yogurt aren’t so clear.

 They’re hidden sugars.

 The current recommendations for children is six teaspoons per day.
 Yet, most kids are far past this level.

 Again, this isn’t the number of teaspoons you actually add to your child’s food.

 This is the daily added sugar allowance your child eats in a given day from all food sources.

-[If you want the lowdown on your child’s daily sugar allowance, read The New Sugar Recommendations for Children]25 ways to slash added sugar in your child's diet -- pick one and get started!
+[If you want the lowdown on your child’s daily sugar allowance, according to age, read The New Sugar Recommendations for Children]25 ways to slash added sugar in your child's diet -- pick one and get started!
 Click To Tweet

 Who Needs a Better Sugar Balance?

-In truth, probably all children would benefit from cutting down on sweets and total sugar in their diets.
+In truth, probably all children would benefit from cutting down on sweets and reducing their sugar intake.